Azure/azure-rest-api-specs/specification/security/resource-manager/readme.md

   - code: ResourceNameRestriction
     from: securityConnectorsDevOps.json
     reason: SecurityConnectors DevOps collects data from thirdparty providers which do not always specify name patterns
+  - code: OperationsAPIImplementation
+    from: securityConnectorsDevOps.json
+    reason: Suppression of OperationsAPI as it doesn't apply to this specific file.
 ```

 ### Tag: package-2024-04